inverseswirl/ShriyaDhar_T1A3/README.md

 If the `Stock already full` signs flashes, that particular quantity won't get replenished as it is already full and up-to-date.
 If the notification shows, `Reorder level reached` or `Very low in stock.` for products, those products will get replenished.

+Ideally, after viewing the Inventory, the owner must replenish the stock till the stock is full for all items to stay safe in case of high demands.

 **4. Calculate Sales and Cumulative sales**

 Sales are an important part of the Inventory app.
 The **sales option** helps the owner determine which products are of most value to their business and are top-selling.
 Sales are calculated using the factors - the unit price of the product multiplied by the product units sold.
 This informs the user of the sales contributed by each product in their inventory list.
 Excessive inventory comes with a cost for any business.
 The products of **high value** i.e the ones that bring the maximum percentage of margins are the star performers out of all products.
 Maintaining a good inventory of that product is crucial for the sustenance of good business.